 4. Last Christmas (2014)

 It’s The Doctor and Santa Claus.
-And if that weren’t enough, it’s “Aliens”, “Inception” and “The Thing” too.
-It’s saddled with the need to abruptly retain Clara due to Jenna Louise-Coleman’s change of heart which, unfortunately, put the kibosh on clearly-intended-new-companion Shona.
+And if that weren’t enough, it’s “Aliens”, “Inception” and “The Thing” too in a wonderfully magical seasonal adventure.
+Unfortunately, it’s also saddled with the need to abruptly retain Clara due to Jenna Louise-Coleman’s change of heart which, unfortunately, put the kibosh on clearly-intended-new-companion Shona.

 3. The Next Doctor (2008)